There are several good reasons to memorize Bible verses, directly and positively impacting our daily lives.

 As we commit the Bible to memory, we are allowing it to teach, correct, and train us (2 Timothy 3:16-17) in the way we should go.

-The Bible Helps Us Resist Sinning
+When We Memorize Bible Verses it Helps Us Resist Sinning

 Memorizing Bible verses gives us a means to ward off temptation and sin.